mitmedialab/PRG-Group-Map/README.md

 npm run dev # it will take around ~30s to start up again
 ```

-#### Browser Preview
+#### Browser / Website Preview

-Once the development server starts up, a simple-browser window will be opened at the top right of your screen displaying the project.
+Once the development server starts up, a simple-browser window will be opened at the top right of your workspace displaying the project.
      - **NOTE**: Due to an issue with live-reloading on gitpod, you might need to refresh the window in order for the map to display initially once the developmet server is up and running.

 #### File explorer